Penelope Barker Welcome Center

 From Knoxville, TN

-Nestled along the shores of the Albemarle Sound and Edenton Bay, Edenton has long been a sought after destination.
+Edenton has occupied the shores of the Albemarle Sound and Edenton Bay for over 300 years.
+It has a long history of cutting edge manufacturing and food processing.
 Retirees and new residents add vibrancy, new ideas and vitality to the historic town.
 Residents are engaged in integrating the community’s historic past with a vibrant future.
 With moderate climates, excellent health care, low cost of living, and an ideal location you can see why people have been calling Edenton “home” for over 300 years!
-Come see for yourself!
+Come see for yourself what the nation’s founding fathers knew when they called Edenton home!

-As the first colonial capital of North Carolina, Edenton radiates rich history, stunning architecture and natural beauty.
+The town’s location made Edenton the ideal place for the first colonial capital of North Carolina.
+Situated at the confluence of the chowan River, the Roanoke River and the Albemarle Sound, as well as the future I-87, Edenton radiates rich history, stunning architecture and natural beauty.
 For years now, the town has been investing to ensure that history is preserved and to leverage its resources to bring tourism and jobs, and to build a vibrant economy for the area.

-Edenton and Chowan County enjoy a prime pro-business location and rich industrial diversity, which provide for its economic well-being.
+A prime pro-business location, Edenton and chowan County offer a rich industrial diversity, which provide for its economic well-being.
 Edenton is an economic center in the region with a historic waterfront and a cultural hub complete with all the small town conveniences.

 In less than an hour’s drive east, you can find yourself at the Outer Banks (OBX), which is a 200-mile-long (320 km) string of narrow peninsulas and barrier islands off the coast of North Carolina.
 Or in a 75 minute drive north to Virginia, Norfolk is a historic international port city for over 400 years.
 Heading west, Raleigh is less than 2 hours away by car.

-Manufacturing ranges from peanut roasting to boatbuilding to steel manufacturing.
+Manufacturing ranges from peanut roasting for national brands and distributors to world-class boatbuilding to steel manufacturing.
 Agriculture and associated businesses continue to be a large employer.
-Corn, peanuts, cotton, tobacco, and soybeans are among the many crops grown in this rich agricultural area.
+Corn, peanuts, cotton, tobacco, soybeans and wood are among the many crops grown in this rich agricultural area.

 We are served, within a two-hour drive, by two international airports, Raleigh-Durham International Airport and Norfolk International Airport.
 Five major universities including the University of North Carolina, East Carolina University, NC State University, Duke University, North Carolina Central University.
 The College of Albemarle, which has a campus located in Edenton, was named #1 Community College in North Carolina by Schools.com.